neqto: Docs

 Nodes

-Nodes represent your neqto: Engine device in the neqto: Cloud.
+Nodes represent your NEQTO Engine devices in the NEQTO Console.

 Nodes inherit many of their settings through Templates and other features.